hirosystems/stacks-subnets/docs/overview.md

 # Overview

-Subnets are a layer-2 scaling solution in the Stacks blockchain offering low latency and high throughput and enable developers to build fast and reliable experiences on Stacks.
+A subnet is a layer-2 scaling solution in the Stacks blockchain offering low latency and high throughput, while also enabling developers to build fast and reliable experiences on Stacks.

 ## Background